d3x0r/STFRPhysics/AI/Revised/WIP/galactic_dynamics_no_dark_matter.md

 3. The Python module `galaxy_lib.py` implements the forward model: gradient-control occupancy profile, softened-kernel displacement integral, smoothing, gradient-derived velocity response, and Newtonian comparison curve.
 The enforce_structure routine applies the radius-ordering and clamping constraints described in §3.1 prior to evaluation.
 4. The Python script `make_all_svgs_v3.py` generates the per-galaxy SVG plots and the gallery index page.
 5. The Python script `make_aggregate_svg.py` generates the aggregate RMS distribution figure (Figure 1).
+6. The Python script `make_aggregate_comparison.py` generates the aggregate framework / MOND / Newtonian comparison CSV and JSON summaries, including `_aggregate_model_comparison.csv`, `_aggregate_model_comparison.json`, `_aggregate_edge_bounded.svg`, and `_aggregate_framework_vs_mond.svg`.
-6. The JavaScript module `galaxy_svg.mjs` provides equivalent SVG generation for browser or Node deployment; output matches the Python pipeline to within 0.1 pixel of rounding.
+7. The JavaScript module `galaxy_svg.mjs` provides equivalent SVG generation for browser or Node deployment; output matches the Python pipeline to within 0.1 pixel of rounding.
-7. The HTML demo file `galaxy_svg_demo.html` provides a self-contained browser-based viewer; the simulator file `galaxy_disk_fit.html` provides the interactive slider-based fitting interface used to develop the constraint structure and to fit individual galaxies by hand when needed.
+8. The HTML demo file `galaxy_svg_demo.html` provides a self-contained browser-based viewer; the simulator file `galaxy_disk_fit.html` provides the interactive slider-based fitting interface used to develop the constraint structure and to fit individual galaxies by hand when needed.

 Given the preset and rotmod data files plus the rendering code, the figures and statistics in §5 can be reproduced end-to-end.